 Top 5 Nutritional Benefits of Chicken Broth

-Nutrient-dense chicken broth is one of the few true whole food superfoods.
-From healing your gut, to warding off colds, to improving joint pain, high-quality, long-simmered chicken broth boasts an impressive laundry list of nutrients that are hard to find in many other foods.
+High-quality, long-simmered chicken broth boasts an impressive laundry list of nutrients that are hard to find in many other foods.

 What Is Bone Broth?

 For starters, bone broth is an ancient food that was originally made by our ancestors to use up every part of the animal — including bones, marrow, skin, feet, tendons and ligaments — that were otherwise hard to digest.
-These animal parts are simmered along with other vegetables and herbs for several hours, even days, to extract a number of healing compounds, vitamins and minerals that your body can easily absorb.
+These animal parts are simmered along with other vegetables and herbs for several hours, even days, to extract a number of beneficial compounds, vitamins and minerals that your body can easily absorb.

 The top nutrients found in chicken bone broth include:

 - Chondroitin sulfate

 Chicken broth supports gut health because it contains glutamine.
 Glutamine helps repair holes in the gut lining so that it can once again become impermeable.
 This not only enhances digestion, but supports your immune system.

 Because of the naturally-occurring collagen and gelatin in chicken broth, eating or drinking it regularly can support joint pain that comes from getting older.